Go to: ROMEGREECEFORTHCOMING MOVIES HAIL SHAKESPEARE!

 Dubbed “Sword & Sandal” or “gladiator movies” in the U.S., the genre is called peplum in Europe (after a garment worn by women in ancient Greece; it’s a bit like calling them “toga movies”).

 The very best of these films were magical recreations of the ancient world.
 The worst resorted to rubber monsters and styrofoam sets, but often still conveyed a sense of joy and wonder.
 Some ventured into sheer fantasy, taking the hero far from Greece and Rome into other eras and lands or into realms of dream, dispensing heavy doses of erotic wish-fulfillment and sadomasochism.
-The hero is often called Maciste; the name comes from the strongman hero of the Italian silent epic Cabiria.

 Caveat emptor!
 The quality of prints available on DVD varies greatly, from vibrant widescreen wonders to fuzzy 16mm prints with washed-out color.
 Also, some films appear on more than one compilation DVD, so collectors should shop carefully to avoid buying duplicates.